-About a week after Elijah started school, he’d come home one Friday afternoon, and Josiah, who was feeling the daily absence of his big brother, decided to do a little show for Elijah while I was cooking dinner.
+About a week after Elijah started kindergarten, he came home on Friday afternoon, and Josiah, who was feeling the daily absence of his big brother, decided to do a little show for Elijah while I was cooking dinner.
 (A lot of our life happens in the kitchen).

-Standing on top off their daddy’s old yellow art box as his stage, Josiah begins the performance with a greeting of “Gentlemen!” in a surprisingly deep voice for a 2-year-old.
-After a short, mixed-up version of the alphabet, he gets to the main event, serenading his brother with “Jesus Loves Me.”
-However, his rendition takes a sweet turn, as you’ll see:
+Standing on top off their daddy’s old yellow art box as his stage, Josiah began his performance with a greeting of “Gentlemen!” in a surprisingly deep voice for a 2-year-old.
+After a short, mixed-up version of the alphabet (“C-B-S”), he got to the main event: serenading his brother with “Jesus Loves Me.”
+However, his rendition took a sweet turn, as you’ll see:

-For some reason, Josiah tends to always sing this song as “Jesus loves YOU,” instead of “Jesus loves me.”
-But that’s okay with me.
-He knows that God loves him.
-He told me just this morning, very confidently, that “God likes me.
-Jesus likes me, too.”
+For some reason, little Josiah tended to always sing this song as “Jesus loves YOU,” instead of “Jesus loves me.”
+But that was okay with me.
+He clearly knew that God loved him.
+(He had told me just that morning, very confidently, that “God likes me.
+Jesus likes me, too.”)78

-What I love about his song to Elijah is that Josiah simplifies our calling as Christians down to one or two lines and declares it with such joy!
+What I loved about his song to Elijah was that Josiah simplified our calling as Christians down to one or two lines and declared it with such joy!

 “Jesus ‘lub’ you, this I know.
 I ‘lub’ you!”

 In 1 John 4:19 & 20, we’re reminded: